perkeep/perkeep/doc/schema/static-set.md

     {"camliVersion": 1,
      "camliType": "static-set",

+     // Either one of members or mergeSets is required, and they are mutually exclusive.
+     // If a directory has enough children that the resulting static-set blob
+     // would be larger than the maximum schema blob size, then the children are
+     // actually spread (recursively, if needed) onto several static-sets.
+When that is
+     // the case, these subsets are stored in mergeSets instead of members.
+Members
+     // stores the actual file or directory schemas (the actual members of the top
+     // static-set entity).
-     // Required.
+     //
-     // May be ordered to unordered, depending on context/needs.
+     // Members can be ordered or unordered, depending on context/needs.
 If unordered,
      // it's recommended but not required to sort the blobrefs.
      "members": [
         "digalg-blobref-item1",  // maybe a file?